Fundament-Software/scopes/doc/cpp_users.rst

-As Scopes doesn't provide a native abstraction for composition by inheritance, virtual methods are not supported out of the box, but can be implemented through its extensive domain-specific language support.
+As Scopes doesn't provide a native abstraction for composition by inheritance, virtual methods are not supported out of the box, but can be implemented through its extensive domain specific language support.

 Classes
 -------